 That was what the public was supposed to get for its money.

 For several years after retiring, he split his time between Michigan and California, where he took a post at the University of San Diego School of Law.
 In 2011 he retired from San Diego and came back to live in Ann Arbor year-round.

-This article was drawn chiefly from interviews with Yale Kamisar conducted by Enid Galler, who collected a series of oral histories with law professors now held by U-M’s Bentley Historical Library, and by the author.
+Sources: This article was drawn chiefly from interviews with Yale Kamisar conducted by Enid Galler, who collected a series of oral histories with law professors now held by U-M’s Bentley Historical Library, and by the author.
 Other sources include Francis A. Allen, “Yale Kamisar: Warrior Scholar,” Eve L. Brensike, “Saying Goodbye to a Legend: A Tribute to Yale Kamisar—My Mentor, Teacher, and Friend,” Jeffrey S. Lehman, “Yale Kamisar The Teacher,” Ruth Bader Ginsburg, “Tribute to Yale Kamisar,” and Welsh S. White, “Yale Kamisar: The Enemy of Injustice,” all published in the Michigan Law Review, August 2004.
 The author thanks Bruce Leitman, one of the Law students who yelled up at Hutchins Hall late one night in the mid-1960s, for details of the students’ exchange with Professor Kamisar.

 “I can honestly say that I look at something I did and I can say, ‘That’s the best I could do.’
 Sometimes I say it’s better than the best I can do.”